 I hereby swear or affirm, under penalty of perjury, that all information on this form is true and complete to the best of my knowledge.
-If asked by an authorized official, I agree to provide proof of this information, which may include a copy of my and my spouse/registered domestic partner and/or my parent's/registered domestic partner's 2009 U.S. Income Tax Return(s).
+If asked by an authorized official, I agree to provide proof of this information, which may include a copy of my and my spouse/registered domestic partner and/or my parent's/registered domestic partner's 2010 U.S. Income Tax Return(s).
 I also realize that any false statement or failure to give proof when asked may be cause for the denial, reduction, withdrawal, and/or repayment of my waiver.
 I authorize release of information regarding this application between the college, the college district, and the Chancellor's Office of the California Community Colleges.

-Chancellor's Office of the California Communi ty Colleges.

-I understand the following information (please check each box):

-Federal and state financial aid programs are available to help with college costs (including enrollment fees, books &amp; supplied transportation and room and board expenses).
-By completing the FAFSA, additional financial assistance may be available in the form of Pell and other grants, work study and other aid.
-I may apply for and receive financial assistance if I am enrolled, either full time or part time, in an eligible program of study (certificate, associate degree or transfer).

-Applicant's Signature Date Parent Signature (Depende ent Students Only) Date

-., - , , , .,

-CALIFORNIA INFO DRMATION PRIVACY ACT

-CALIFORNIA INFO DRIMATION I RIVACT ACT

-Chancellor's Office policy information.
-Failure to prinformation may be translaccess to records establis.
-The officials responsible for the control of the and the policy of a covide such information intended to other state the from information maintaining the intended from t the community colution will delay and a agencies and the furnished on this information contain ation on this form is to dete lege to which you are app d may even prevent your re e federal government if req form as it pertains to them. ed on this form are the final d to verify your identity under lying for aid auth eceipt of financia uired by law.
-Ind ncial aid administ orize maintenance of this I assistance.
-This form's dividuals have the right of rators at the institutions to

-to January 1, 1975.
-If you your college for further in state laws, do not discrim r college requires y formation.
-The Ch inate on the basis mership or any oth you to provide an S ancellor's Office a of race, religion, c aer legally protecte SSN and you have questions nd the California communit color, national origin, gende ed basis.
-Inquiries regardi s, you should ask by colleges, in col r, age, disability, the financial aid officer at mpliance with federal and medical condition, sexua

-FOR OFF ICE USE ONLY

-☐ BOGFW-A☐ TANF/CalWORKs □ BOGFW-B ☐ Special Class ☐ Veteran sification □ National Guard RDP □Student Student is not eligible

-☐ GA Dependent □Parent -

-□ SSI/SSP □ BOGFW-C lonor

-personnel COUCOU IAW CHIOLOGIIICHIIIII

-Comments:

-Certified by: Date:
+Chancellor's Office of the (ang this application betwe sen the college, ti ie college district, and the I understand the following information (please check each box): Federal and state financial aid programs are available to help with college costs (including enrollment fees, books & suppl transportation and room and board expenses).
+By completing the FAFSA, additional financial assistance may be available the form of Pell and other grants, work study and other aid. ☐ I may apply for and receive financial assistance if I am enrolled, either full time or part time, in an eligible (certificate, associate degree or transfer). ☐ Financial aid prog ram information an d application assista nce is available in the coll ege financial aid o office.
+Applicant's Signature Date Parent Signature (Depend ent Students Only) Date 77 ,, CALIFORNIA INFOR MATION PRIVACY ACT State and federal laws pro Practices Act of 1977 req about themselves.
+The pi Chancellor's Office policy information.
+Failure to pr information may be transr access to records establish rincipal purpose for and the policy of the ovide such informate nitted to other states requesting informat the community colle tion will delay and agencies and the ion on this form is to dete ge to which you are app may even prevent your re federal government if req ermine your eligib lying for aid auth eceipt of financia ility for financial aid.
+The orize maintenance of thi I assistance.
+This form's The officials responsible for which you are applying for to January 1, 1975.
+If you your college for further interestate laws, do not discrim orientation, domestic part financial aid office of the co financial aid.
+The r college requires y formation.
+The Ch inate on the basis nership or any oth SSN may be used to you to provide an SS ancellor's Office and of race, religion, coler legally protected o verify your identity unde N and you have question I the California communit or, national origin, gende er record keeping s, you should ask ty colleges, in cor r, age, disability, systems established prio the financial aid officer a npliance with federal and medical condition, sexua FOR OFFIC CE USE ONLY □ BOGFW-A □ TANF/CalWORKs □ GA BOGFW-B ☐ Special Classif☐ Veteran ication National Guard Dependent RDP □Student □Parent Student is not eligible □ SSI/SSP □ BOGFW-C nor 9/11 Dependent eased law enforcement/fire ar droit Comments: Certified by: Date: